harleyQu1nn/AggressorScripts/Persistence/README.md

     * Generates a Custom WMI Event using PowerShell for SYSTEM Level persistence on selected beacon

     * Very syntax heavy, Test first before using on live targets

+* StartupGPOPersist.cna

+   * Generates a Local GPO Entry in psscripts.ini to call a .ps1 script file for persistence on selected beacon

+   * Calls back as SYSTEM

+   * Check permissions with GPO Enumeration (Successful GroupPolicy Directory Listing) first before executing

+   * Beacon execution will cause winlogon.exe to hang and the end user can't login.
+Once the new beacon checks in inject into        another process and kill the original.
+Update to come out soon.

 * RegistryPersist.cna